r-lib/roxygen2/tests/testthat/_snaps/rd-inherit.md

 # warned if no params need documentation

     @inheritParams failed in topic "x".
-    x No parameters remain to be inherited from with @inheritParams.
+    x All parameteres are already documented; none remain to be inherited.

 # can inherit all from single function